 If the magnet piece is really very small (less than 3 mm), the LED may not light when the magnet is in the middle of the reed.
 But this may not be lost.
 Approach your control magnet: the LED will light up.
 Move away: it may stay on.
 If so, we won!
 If not, discard the small magnet piece.

 All we have to do now is to apply — moderately — hot air to shrink the tube, which will not prevent the magnet from moving, but still avoid an involuntary displacement.

 With a little training, I made ten latching reed in half an hour, then the next ten in fifteen minutes!

-The control circuit (22 × 14 mm) is easily placed in the toilets of the car.
+The control circuit (22 × 14 mm) is easily placed in the toilets of the coach.

-I have already mounted these “DIY” latching reed switches into about fifteen cars.
+I have already mounted these “DIY” latching reed switches into about fifteen coaches.
 Actuation is certainly less accurate than with commercial devices.
-Some are too sensitive: it happens that two cars are controlled at the same time if their switch, placed at the ends, are face to face.
+Some are too sensitive: it happens that two coaches are controlled at the same time if their switch, placed at the ends, are face to face.
 But this also happens with trade switches.
 Overall, the operation is very satisfactory.

 However, I noticed incidentally a curious phenomenon, which occurs as well with trade latching reed switches: some locomotives, Roco in particular, operate the switches of a train parked on a parallel track when they pass along.
 It must be believed that their motor radiates a large magnetic field.
 It’s not very embarrassing, but it’s pretty surprising at first…

 After investigation with twenty locos of different brands (Roco, Jouef, Electrotren, Mabar, REE, LS Models, Van Biervliet), I strongly suspect open motors, that is to say, those whose rotor can be seen, to be responsible for this malfunction.
 And, indeed, most Roco models are so equipped, while other brands mostly use closed motors (can motor) instead.